 - Explore the Career Fields section of Career Compass

-- Review Vault industry guides and the interview preparation questions.
+- Review Firsthand industry guides and the interview preparation questions.

 - Attend employer-sponsored interview preparation sessions during the fall.

 - Schedule an appointment with an adviser for a mock behavioral/fit interview.